Anesthesiology Residency Program

 Anesthesiology Residency Program Overview

-Residency training at the UCLA Department of Anesthesiology consists of four years of intense and rewarding clinical, academic, and personal growth based in the Ronald Reagan UCLA Medical Center (RRUMC).
-RRUMC is one of the most technologically sophisticated hospitals in the world and has been voted the # 5 hospital in the country and #1 hospital in the West for 24 consecutive years by the U.S. News & World Report.
-Mattel Children's Hospital at UCLA is also among the top pediatric medical centers in the United States according to the U.S. News & World Report 2013-2014 survey of "America's Best Children's Hospitals."
+Residency training at the UCLA Department of Anesthesiology and Perioperative Medicine consists of four years of intense and rewarding clinical, academic, and personal growth based in the Ronald Reagan UCLA Medical Center (RRUMC).
+RRUMC is one of the most technologically sophisticated hospitals in the world and has been named the #1 hospital in the Western United States for 27 consecutive years as well as in the top 5 hospitals in the nation by the U.S. News & World Report.
+Mattel Children's Hospital at UCLA has also consistently ranked among the top pediatric medical centers in the United States according to the U.S. News & World Report survey of "America's Best Children's Hospitals."

-Our residents enjoy a diversity of patient populations and challenging cases that are unsurpassed for anesthesiology training, from pediatric liver and heart transplants performed as early as the CA1 year at RRUMC to ambulatory orthopedic surgeries in our fast-paced Surgery Center.
-Our program currently boasts 88 residents with 22 per class in each of the four years.
+Our residents enjoy a diversity of patient populations and challenging cases that are unsurpassed for anesthesiology training, from pediatric liver and heart transplants performed as early as the CA1 year at RRUMC to ambulatory orthopedic surgeries in our fast-paced Surgery Centers.
+Our program currently boasts 100 residency positions with 25 residents per class in each of the four years.
 Training begins in the PGY1 year during our tailored Clinical Base Year that includes a month of Anesthesiology at RRUMC in addition to significant experience in preoperative evaluation, critical care, and internal medicine.
-At UCLA, we provide a comprehensive exposure to a variety of hospital settings with additional training in cardiothoracic, pediatric, obstetric, and regional anesthesiology at several affiliated sites in the local area.
+At UCLA, we provide comprehensive exposure to a variety of hospital settings with additional training in cardiothoracic, pediatric, obstetric, and regional anesthesiology at several sites in the local area.
+Opportunities for international and other innovative experiences are encouraged.

 Our residents successfully apply to the most competitive fellowship programs in the country.
-Recent graduates have pursued fellowship training in Cardiothoracic Anesthesiology, Critical Care Medicine, Obstetric Anesthesiology, Pediatric Anesthesiology, and Pain Medicine.
+Recent graduates have pursued fellowship training in Clinical Research, Cardiothoracic Anesthesiology, Critical Care Medicine, Liver Transplantation Anesthesiology, Obstetric Anesthesiology, Pain Medicine, Pediatric Anesthesiology, Regional Anesthesiology, and Thoracic Anesthesiology.

 Our residency program emphasizes leadership in the perioperative care of patients and is committed to instilling an appreciation for lifelong learning.
-Education is a top priority, as evidenced by the membership of the Education Steering Committee (ESC), which includes Department Chair, Dr. Aman Mahajan, Residency Program Director, Dr. Judi Turner, Associate Residency Program Director, Dr. Samuel Wald, Assistant Residency Program Director, Dr. Jack Buckley, in addition to faculty members involved in medical student teaching and fellowship programs as well as our three Chief Residents and representatives from each of the PGY1-PGY3 classes.
-The ESC meets monthly and leadership faculty actively seek resident input for program development and improvement throughout the year.
-In addition, an extensive program review with Residency Program faculty and the residents occurs annually at the resident retreat.
+Education is a top priority, as evidenced by the membership of the Education Steering Committee (ESC), which includes Department Chair, Dr. Aman Mahajan, Residency Program Director, Dr. Judi Turner, Associate Residency Program Director, Dr. Jack Buckley, Assistant Residency Program Director for Research and Quality, Dr. Emily Methangkool, Executive Vice Chair, Dr. Barbara Van de Wiele, Vice Chair of Education, Dr. Randolph Steadman, Vice Chair of Clinical Anesthesia Services, Dr. Michael Sopher, in addition to faculty members involved in medical student teaching and department educational programs.
+Our Chief Residents and peer-selected representatives from each of the PGY1-PGY3 classes are the heart of the ESC, which meets monthly to actively seek resident input for program development and improvement throughout the year.
+In addition, an extensive program review with Residency Program Directors and the residents occurs annually at the resident retreat.

 We take great pride in our Residency Training Program and hope that you will take a few minutes to visit the rest of our Departmental Website to learn more.